- Grade:

 Day 14 - Drive to Lake Mburo National Park.
 Guided cycle ride.

-Once you have settled in to your accommodation, you will head out for a guided cycle ride in the park.
+Once you have settled into your accommodation, you will head out for a cycle ride with a ranger guide in one of the more game rich areas of the park.

 Day 15 - Nature walk and game drive in Lake Mburo National Park.
-Drive to Entebbe.
+Drive to Entebbe - 5-6 hours driving.

-After your time at Lake Mburo you will make your way to Entebbe - a journey of 5-6 hours.
-On route your driver will take a rest stop at an intersection in Kampala - the earth's equator!
-And, after some lunch and a chance to stand with each foot on different sides of the world, you will continue to your hotel in Entebbe.
+Saying farewell to Lake Mburo you then start the long drive to Entebbe.
+On the way you will stop at an intersection in Kampala which is directly on the Earth's equator!
+After lunch in a local restaurant, and a chance to stand with each foot on different sides of the world, you will continue to your hotel in Entebbe.

 Day 16 - Group transfer to the airport.